OT-OSM/openvpn/README.md

      > From the list of instances, select the VPN instance and then Networking->Change Source/Dest.
      > Check from the drop down menu.
 Then click Yes, Disable.
 This is needed as otherwise, your VPN
      > server will not be able to connect to your other EC2 instances.

+  - To enable Private hosted zone or pass custom DNS resolver.

+     > Add your DNS IP under /defaults/main.yaml at DNS_IP variable which is used under client.conf.j2 and server.conf.j2 .
+     > IP address of the Amazon-provided DNS servers for your VPC, which is the IP address at the base of the VPC network range "plus two."
+For example, if the CIDR range for your VPC is 10.0.0.0/16, the IP address of the DNS server is 10.0.0.2

 Supported OS
 ------------